opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 The crucial setting is the checkbox **allow other routers IPv6 prefixes**.
 Without that the delegated internal prefixes will not be reachable from the Internet.

-Also, not stated in above document, it is necessary to modify the **Internet - Permit Access** settings for the OPNsense host.
+Also, not stated in above document, it is possible to modify the **Internet - Permit Access** settings for the OPNsense host.
 Make sure to select :menuselection:`Internet --> Permit Access --> <your OPN Host> --> IPv6 Settings --> Open firewall for delegated IPv6 prefixes of this device` in order to make your delegated internal subnets available via Internet.